 Success and Failure Rates: Keeping Resolutions Over the First 6 Months

 Professor & Chair of Psychology at the University of Scranton, John C. Norcross, has written about the science behind New Year's resolutions for decades.
-His research, conducted between 1978-2020, shows that of those of us who make a New Year’s resolution:
+His research conducted from 1978 to 2020 reveals the success rate of those who make a New Year’s resolution:

 - After one week, 75% are still successful.